GoogleCloudPlatform/click-to-deploy/k8s/solr/README.md

 ```

 # Monitoring
 Solr image includes a Prometheus exporter to collect metrics and other data.
 In this solution seperate deployment and service used to access metrics.
-Exporter Deployment uses same solr image, connects to main SolrCloud and ZooKeeper service, authenticates and exports metrics at 9983 port for `/metrics` endpoint.
+Exporter Deployment uses same Solr image, connects to main SolrCloud and ZooKeeper service, authenticates and exports metrics at 9983 port for `/metrics` endpoint.

 > Visit [Monitoring Solr with Prometheus and Grafana documentation](https://lucene.apache.org/solr/guide/8_6/monitoring-solr-with-prometheus-and-grafana.html) for more information.